DmitryGubanov/portfolio-backtester/README.md

 Let's see where simply investing 10,000 in the stock market gets us:
 > NOTE: if you pay attention to the command, you'll notice '--strategy stocks-only'

+> ANOTHER NOTE: Your outputs will differ from mine, since time has passed and the stocks we're using in this example are real stocks which change price over time

 ```
 $ python3.5 folio.py --portfolio 10000 --strategy stocks-only